nimbusscale/dominant-species/packages/frontend/docs/system-architecture.md

 The system has two main components: the client and the backend.

 - **Client**: This is where the game engine runs.
-It handles game logic and allows players to interact with the game.
+It handles game logic and allows playerIds to interact with the game.
-- **Backend**: This manages the game lifecycle (e.g., creating and managing players) and handles communication between clients, ensuring game state updates are synchronized.
+- **Backend**: This manages the game lifecycle (e.g., creating and managing playerIds) and handles communication between clients, ensuring game state updates are synchronized.

 Each player is associated with a client.
 Players can create new games and invite others through their clients.
 The player who creates a game becomes the game host, a role explained later.
 The backend supports multiple games running at the same time, ensuring that when one player makes a state change, all other clients in the same game receive the update.